RUN A TEAM

 Is there a cost to compete in an event?

 For FIRST in Michigan, the event fee comprises the budget for the event.
-Traditional format qualifier event fee is $100 and is remit to the event host usually at event check-in.
-Remote format qualifier event fee is anticipated to be $75 and is remit to FIRST in Michigan.
-The Michigan FIRST Tech Challenge State Championship event fee is $150.
+The event fee for Qualifiers and League Tournaments is $100 per event and is remitted to the event host usually at event check-in.
+Payment by cash or check is generally accepted.
+The Michigan FIRST Tech Challenge State Championship event fee is $200 and is remitted to FIRST in Michigan.

 How does our team register for an event?